 It might all look nice and colourful, but it’s actually a quite sad history of Christchurch.
 They even try to spread some more cheer and colourfulness by using little artworks here and there, in order to cover up earthquake results.

 My absolute highlight of Christchurch was definitely the “International Antarctic Centre”, though!
 I did not only get the chance to experience a ride on a real Hägglund but also watched a penguin feeding and got to experience an Antarctic storm simulation in real ice and snow!

 It was definitely way more than I expected it to be!
 The Hägglund ride was actually a ride through an obstacle course, showing you all the impressive abilities of the vehicle.
 Thus, we drove over a 2m gap, over a bunch of tyres, up and down 45-degree angles and through a deep pit, full of water and branches.
 4wds surely can’t keep up with that!

 My further travels will now continue with an old friend of mine.
 Well, actually, she is not that much of an old friend!
-I met her here in New Zealand, we traveled parts of the North Island together and now it is time to reunite!!
+I met her here in New Zealand, we travelled parts of the North Island together and now it is time to reunite!!
 Ladies and gentlemen… Kelsey is back!!

 Check out my latest Vlog, as well:

-By the way, the story to my book is finally finished!!
+By the way, the story of my book is finally finished!!
 I’m only reading through it once more to correct all mistakes and then it should be finished, which will probably be in a week!